saich9424/SOEN-691-PROJECT/README.md

 * <b>Problem: </b> Build a recommendation system based on user reviews and choices.

   <b>Solution: </b>First we will analyze the existing data, transform the data.
-And then we will recommend the restaurant to users based on Content-Based and Collaborative systems
+Secondly, we will recommend the restaurant to users based on Content-Based and Collaborative systems

 * <b>Problem : </b> Out of these two algorithms, which algorithm performs better.

-  <b>Solution: </b> We will evaluate the results of each algorithm using metrics like RMSE, MAE & MSE.
-Then we can compare these results to find out the best performing algorithm.
+  <b>Solution: </b> We will evaluate the results of each algorithm using metrics like RMSE, MAE & MSE and compare these results to find out the best performing algorithm.

 ### Related work